Ike-chukwu/hng-task-three/README.md

 ### Installation

-To set up the React ImageSlider project, follow these steps:
+To set up the React ImageGallery project, follow these steps:

 1. Clone this repository to your local machine: